-The Oregon Redwood Trail is a short loop through a mixed-species upland forest that includes some small old-growth redwoods.
+The Oregon Redwoods Trail is a short loop through a mixed-species upland forest that includes some small old-growth redwoods.
 The trail consists of a wheelchair-accessible ridgetop portion that leads to a cluster of perhaps half a dozen mid-sized redwoods, and a longer portion that descends a hillside to a second, more widely-scattered collection of mid-sized redwoods.

 The trail is one of only two old-growth redwood groves in Oregon.
 Compared to the spectacular redwood parks just a 15-minute drive to the south, however, the scenery here is rather underwhelming.
 By and large the redwoods are strikingly small, and most of the trees are not redwoods.
-Especially as you descend off the ridge, the forest looks for all the world like recently-logged second growth, with most of the trees being only a few inches in diameter.
+Especially as you descend off the ridge, the forest looks similar to recently-logged second growth, with most of the trees being only a few inches in diameter.
 Unlike a second growth forest, however, the trees aren’t sprouting in clumps from stumps but are evenly distributed around the forest floor, and there’s an occasional larger tree.
+And even though they aren’t that big, some of the trees have the twisted “corkscrew” appearance common in old-growth redwoods.